-The pads are intended for one time use only and must be discarded after use or if the package has been opened or damaged.
+The defibrillation pads are intended for one-time use only and must be discarded after use.
+Reuse can lead to potential cross infection, improper performance of the device, inadequate delivery of therapy, and/or injury to the patient or operator.

-3.3 Installing And Removing The Battery Pack
+3.3 Installing and Removing the Battery Pack

 The battery pack provides power to the DDU-2000 Series AED.
-Do not install the battery pack after the expiration date printed on the label.
-The supplied battery pack is non-rechargeable (see Chapter 9 for information about optional rechargeable battery packs).
+Do not install the battery pack after the expiration date printed on the label as shown at right.
+The supplied battery pack is non-rechargeable (see Chapter 7 for information about optional rechargeable battery packs).